How to Paint Outdoor Metal Furniture and Make It Look Brand New

 Finished results on my outdoor patio set

 Once I have finished painting my outside furniture, it’s time to add cushions.
 There are so many choices and price points.
 First thing to do is measure your dimensions so that you make sure you are buying the right size.
 Then decide on your color scheme.
-For me I loved the look of the burnished amber color of the wrought iron outdoor furniture with the light grey and navy striped cushions.
+For me, I loved the look of the burnished amber color of the wrought iron outdoor furniture with the light grey and navy striped cushions.
 So many options and combinations.

 Cushion Selection

-shop below for some fun cushions for your outdoor furniture, so much to choose from.
+Shop below for some fun cushions for your outdoor furniture, so much to choose from.
 I added two stripe options below for a similar look to what I used on my own set.

 Maintaining your painted metal outdoor furniture